 Once the trip has COVID clearance and the departure is guaranteed, cancellations will be subject to the above penalties.
 We will attempt to make a decision about the guaranteed departure before May 15, 2023

 Back to Top

 Please contact us to ensure that there is a space available for Japan, November 1-20, 2023.
-If there is space available, please secure your space please make a deposit of $1000 USD using our secure online PayPal link on this website at BOOK NOW or Telephone 1-250-537-4906 to make a credit card deposit.
+If there is space available, please secure your space by making a deposit of $1000 USD using our secure online PayPal link on this website at BOOK NOW or Telephone 1-250-537-4906 to make a credit card deposit.

 A deposit of $1000 USD is required to hold a space.
 An invoice for the remaining balance will be sent out to you.
 The total excursion cost is $8795 USD(Estimated).
 An interim payment of $1000 USD is payable on or before September 15, 2022, and the final payment is due in our office on September 15, 2023.
 The single supplement( amount to be determined)is also due and payable on September 15, 2023.